toolpath/Improved-Speedio-ToolSetter-Macros/README.md

 #### #118 - Reference Tool Setter Seek Height

-This is a round numver large enough to seek the tool setter, but not too large to exceed z stroke.
+This is a round number large enough to seek the tool setter, but not too large to exceed z stroke.

 Change to match your units, and account for your column height.